 My name is John, and I am a powerlifter’s spouse.
 This entry is all about what it means to be a non-powerlifter to a powerlifting spouse, partner, significant other, or what have you.

-I’ve watched Vicky’s career in lifting from its very inception, when Nick Roberts suggested that she might like it.
+I’ve watched Vicky’s career in lifting from its very inception, when her coach at the time suggested that she might like it.
 From her very first meet in 2014, it was clear that this was something to which she was extremely well-suited, both mentally and physically.
 She has more than her fair share of Stick-to-it-tiveness, and she was always naturally strong.

 Over the past four years, she’s had a modicum of success in this sport.
 Provincial Champion, three-time National Champion, and World Champion.
 She holds more provincial and national records than I can conveniently count.
 I’ve seen her stand on the top of an international podium, Maple Leaf wrapped around her shoulders, while our national anthem played in her honour.

 I’ve also watched her earn a place of respect in the powerlifting community.
 These are a dedicated bunch of men and women, who take note, not only of the numbers you put up on the platform, but also of your presence at every local meet, working behind the scenes and on the platform so that each lifter has every opportunity to have their best day.
 Spotting.
 Loading.
 Commentating.
 Running weigh-ins and equipment checks.
 Refereeing.
 There’s a host of volunteers who are essential to every meet, from the smallest to the largest, and Vicky’s done them all.
 Most recently, she earned her certification as a National Referee, and serves on the Boards of the NLPA and helps out with the CPU.